 Opinion4 min read

-If you're reading this, chances are you have a camera roll full of screenshots from Instagram Reels and Threads posts.
+If you're reading this, chances are you have a camera roll full of screenshots from Instagram Reels.
 Restaurants you want to try.
 Cafes you swear you'll visit.
 Bars that look incredible.

 Here's the problem: you'll never look at those screenshots again.